GoogleContainerTools/kpt-functions-catalog/functions/go/search-replace/README.md

 <!--mdtogo:Short-->

-Search and optionally replace fields across all resources.
+Search and optionally replace field values.

+There is a spectrum of configuration customization techniques as described in [this document].
+One of the most basic and simplest customization techniques is Search and Replace.
+The user fetches a package of resources, searches all the files for fields matching a criteria, and replaces their values.

 <!--mdtogo-->

 ### FunctionConfig

-There is a spectrum of configuration customization techniques as described in [this document].

 <!--mdtogo:Long-->

-One of the most basic and simplest customization techniques is Search and Replace.
-The user fetches a package of resources, searches all the files for fields matching a criteria, and replaces their values.

 Search matchers are provided with `by-` prefix.
-When multiple matchers are provided they are AND’ed together. `put-` matchers are mutually exclusive.
+When multiple matchers are provided they are AND’ed together.

+Mutators are provided with `put-` prefix.
+When multiple mutators are provided they are all applied.

 #### Matchers